 Another possible line of research could be to analyze the case in which $b(x)=\nabla U(x)$; however, $U$ is not homogeneous.
 That is, to analyze the case where the semigroup $P_t^{X^\ve}(f)(x)$ is related to $T_t(f)(x)=\E \left[ f(W_t) e^{-\int_0^t V^{\ve} (W_s)\text{d}s}\right]$, but the potential $V^\ve$ depends on $\ve$.
 What happens to the generator $-\mathcal{L}^{\ve}$?
 Will it still be true that the only eigenvector influencing the large deviation is $\psi_1^\ve$?

 More generally, what happens when $b$ does not come from a potential?
 One possible way for further research could be to follow the strategy proposed by \cite{feng2014large}, which is based on the study of the convergence of nonlinear semigroups associated with the family $\left\{X^\ve\right\}_\ve$.
-The main difficulty we find with this strategy is due to the difficulty in proving the uniqueness of solutions for the Hamilton-Jacobi equations involved.
+As was mentioned before, the main difficulty we find with this strategy is proving the uniqueness of solutions to the Hamilton-Jacobi equations involved.